Uorriuart/kotlin-vue-mongo-app/README.md

 ## Components

 1. [Frontend](/frontend) provides UI.
 Created with [VueJS 3](http://vuejs.org)
-2. [Users API](/blog-api) is a Spring Boot project written in Kotlin.
+2. [Blog API](/blog-api) is a Spring Boot project written in Kotlin.
 Provides full CRUD a Post entity that has title and description fields.
 3. [MongoDB](https://www.mongodb.com/ used for volume post data storage.

 ## How to start